BSc (Hons) in Intellectual Disability Nursing

 - The Research Process

-- Intellectual Disability in Adulthood (Part 2 of 2)
+- Intellectual Disability in Adulthood (Repeated)

 Year 3

-- Fundamental Skills of Intellectual Disability Care 3
+- Fundamental Skills of Intellectual Disability Care

-- Person Centred Approaches
+- Person-Centred Approaches

 - Positive Mental Health in Intellectual Disabilities

-- Quality, Risk and Safety in Healthcare
+- Quality, Risk, and Safety in Healthcare

-- Clinical Placement Stage 3 (Part 1 of 2)
+- Clinical Placement Stage 3

-- Health promotion and Health surveillance
+- Health Promotion and Health Surveillance

 - Neurobiological Disorders